gurpreet2828/Terraform-Kubernetes-Monitoring/readme.md

 - Destroy the provisioned infrastructure using the terraform destroy command to prevent unnecessary costs

-## **Step 1: Transfer Files from Windows to Linux Machine** {#step-1-transfer-files-from-windows-to-linux-machine .unnumbered}
+## **Step 1: Transfer Files from Windows to Linux Machine**

 Use `scp` to transfer your Terraform and Docker files from your local machine to your Ubuntu instance.

 **Note:** Run the following command in Command Prompt (CMD) to copy the Terraform and Kubernetes code to your Linux machine:

 ```shell